How to write a design brief

 Effective input examples

-“Local café introduction site.
-Warm photography, calm beige tones.
-Highlight menu and access information.”
+“Local café introduction site for first-time visitors.
+Warm photography, beige tones.
+Highlight menu and reservation button.”

 Common mistakes